Creating a Dashboard - Overview

 Note: New Tile and Text are used for dashboard tiles, all other buttons are for editing dashboards which we’ll run through later.

-2. Creating a Dashboard with a Custom Report as your starting point
+Creating a Dashboard - Using a Custom Report as your Starting Point

 Once you have your reports set, you can start to use them to create your own custom dashboards.
 You can create your own tiles running your preferred queries (a combination of filters with the dimensions and measures), that you created in your report and arrange them on your custom dashboard.